-"Mum and dad had always valued the Hospice movement, so we were delighted to be able to support its work," said Nicky.
 "Mum was a very social lady who loved nothing better than a cup of tea - especially if there were biscuits - and a chat, so funding the Hitchin Hub felt like a perfect way to remember her."

 Kerry Cunnane is the charity's Legacy Manager.
 She said: "Your gift will be spent carefully on the area of greatest need when the funding is received.
 It may pay for new projects, equipment, or core running costs.
 Either way, gifts like those left by Edna and Jack will make a difference to the patients and their families who are using our services at that time, care that will not be forgotten."